Unified framework for precise background modeling to enhance rare event detection at the Kuo-Sheng nuclear reactor laboratory: Cross-comparison of simulated and measured spectra

-The presented difference spectrum illustrates the variation in gamma-ray count rates across the energy range of 0--\SI{3000}{keV}, providing a comparative assessment between two simulated or measured spectral datasets.
-The curve, represented in green dashed lines, reveals that most of the energy range exhibits minimal deviation, with the rate difference fluctuating closely around zero—indicating strong consistency between the compared spectra.
-However, noticeable negative excursions below \SI{500}{keV} suggest a significant reduction in detected counts within the low-energy region, which may arise from enhanced absorption, detector threshold effects, or differences in background subtraction methodologies.
+The differential spectrum ($\Delta\equiv$ observed$-$simulated) is depicted in figure~\ref{fig::Com::Spec}(b), allowing assessment of agreement between measurement and simulation.
+The presented difference spectrum illustrates the variation in $\gamma$-ray count rates across the energy range of (0-3000)~keV, providing a comparative assessment between simulated and measured spectral datasets.
+The straight line, indicated by the green dashed line, serves as a reference and demonstrates that, over most of the energy range, the rate difference remains negligible, with no significant deviation, reflecting good agreement and consistency between the compared spectra.
+However, noticeable negative excursions below 500~keV suggest a significant reduction in detected counts within the low-energy region, which may arise from enhanced absorption, detector threshold effects, or differences in background subtraction methodologies.
 The pronounced dips in this region could also reflect systematic discrepancies associated with low-energy photon attenuation or electronic noise filtering during the data acquisition process.
-Beyond approximately \SI{600}{keV}, the rate difference stabilizes near zero, implying uniform detector response and effective spectral alignment at higher energies.
-Overall, the difference spectrum demonstrates that the two datasets are in close agreement, with only minor deviations at lower energies, confirming the robustness and reliability of the simulation or measurement calibration across the analyzed energy domain.
+Beyond approximately 600~keV, the rate difference stabilizes at vanishingly small values ($\mathcal{O}$(0.1)~counts~kg$^{-1}$keV$^{-1}$day$^{-1}$), implying uniform detector response and effective spectral alignment at higher energies.
+Overall, the difference spectrum indicates good agreement between the two datasets over a large fraction of the analyzed energy range, while revealing noticeable deviations at low energies.
+These deviations point to limitations in the current material modeling and the assumed spatial distribution of certain radioactive isotopes.
+The simulation framework provides direct access to the origin of these features, enabling a systematic investigation and refinement of the detector geometry and background model in the low-energy region.

-For clear visualization of each peak rate difference, the complete difference spectrum is split into four energy ranges such as 0-500 keV, 500-1000 keV, 1000-1500 keV and 1500-3000 keV as in the Figure~\ref{fig_mom113}.
+To facilitate clear visualization of the differences in peak rates, the complete difference spectrum is divided into four energy intervals ($\Delta_{\rm{RoI}}$): (0-500)~keV, (500-1000)~keV, (1000-1500)~keV, and (1500-3000)~keV.
+The corresponding segmented spectra are displayed in figure~\ref{fig_mom113}.
+This segmentation allows small but physically relevant deviations, particularly in the higher-energy regions, to be more clearly resolved.